supercollider/rfcs/README.md

 https://github.com/supercollider/rfcs/pull/35

 Please visit the above link for discussion.

+Summary: <insert the summary section from your RFC here>
 ```

 When should the Final Comment Period start?
 There doesn't need to be a consensus with everyone involved (which is usually impossible), but the RFC should be in a state where the author feels that the writing effort is complete, the arguments have been clearly articlated, discussions are resolved and drawbacks acknowledged in the RFC's text, and there isn't a strong consensus *against* the proposal.